 This research area develops the fundamental scientific principles enabling rational catalyst design and chemical transformation control.
 Emphasis is on the atomistic understanding of the reaction mechanism enabling proper identification, understanding, and control of catalytic active sites.
 Therefore, proposals should be focused on the investigation of catalytic reaction mechanisms of specific energy-relevant chemical reactions.
-Such mechanistic studies may be integrated with one or more of the following activities: identification of the elementary steps of catalytic reaction mechanisms and their kinetics; construction of catalytic sites at the atomic level; synthesis of ligands, metal clusters, and bio-inspired reaction centers designed to tune molecular-level catalytic activity and selectivity; the study of structure-reactivity relationships of inorganic, organic, or hybrid catalytic materials in solution or supported on solids; the dynamics of catalyst structure relevant to catalyst stability; the experimental determination of potential energy landscapes for catalytic reactions; the development of novel spectroscopic techniques and structural probes for in-situ/operando characterization of the dynamics of catalytic processes; studies that utilize surface science methods involving well-defined model systems, yet closely related to practical catalysts and practical energy-relevant catalytic reaction conditions; and development of new theory, modeling, data handling and simulation methods specialized for catalysis, and integrated with experiments aimed at designing and predicting reacting system behavior.
+Such mechanistic studies may be integrated with one or more of the following activities: identification of the elementary steps of catalytic reaction mechanisms and their kinetics; construction of catalytic sites at the atomic level; synthesis of ligands, metal clusters, and reaction centers designed to tune molecular-level catalytic activity and selectivity; study of structure-reactivity relationships of inorganic, organometallic or hybrid catalytic materials in solution or supported on solids; dynamics of catalyst structure relevant to catalyst stability; experimental determination of potential energy landscapes for catalytic reactions; development of novel spectroscopic techniques and structural probes for in-situ/operando characterization of the dynamics of catalytic processes; studies that utilize surface science methods involving well-defined model systems, yet closely related to practical catalysts and practical energy-relevant catalytic reaction conditions; and development of new theory, modeling, data handling and simulation methods specialized for catalysis, and integrated with experiments aimed at designing and predicting reacting system behavior.
 Dedicated laboratory equipment and special computational resources will be provided on a case by case basis.
 Inquire with the program managers as to the appropriateness of these type of requests.